chadwickkota/chest-xray-classification/README.md

 Deep Learning-Based COVID-19 &amp; Pneumonia Detection from Chest X-rays
 # AI-Driven Chest X-Ray Classification for COVID-19 and Pneumonia Detection

-This project leverages deep learning to automate the classification of chest X-ray images into three diagnostic categories: *COVID-19, **Pneumonia, and **Normal*.
+This project leverages deep learning to automate the classification of chest X-ray images into three diagnostic categories: COVID-19, Pneumonia, and Normal.
 It aims to support radiologists with a fast, accurate, and interpretable tool, especially in resource-constrained settings.

 **Watch Our Project Presentation on YouTube**: [Click here to watch](https://youtu.be/_ALUAdxjZF8)